An electronic cigarette is a battery attached to a chamber containing liquid that may (or may not) contain nicotine.

 Island Health is often asked about the safety of pesticides used in homes, gardens or public places.

-Environmental Health Officers monitor Vancouver Island’s popular public beaches and assess and inspect public/commercial swimming pools, and hot tubs, for compliance with health standards and for the health and safety of you and your family.
+Environmental Health Officers assess and inspect public/commercial swimming pools and hot tubs for compliance with health standards and for the health and safety of you and your family.

 Any home or building that is not connected to a municipal or city sewage system needs a safe method of treating and discharging sewage.